 This sequence of events raises serious questions about who provided inaccurate information about the line's status, whether proper utility marking and verification procedures were followed before digging began, whether the construction crew was adequately trained to handle a gas line encounter, and whether the utility company responsible for that line maintained it in a safe and properly documented condition.

-In construction and utility work, federal and state regulations require that gas lines be accurately located, clearly marked, and confirmed as inactive before any work begins in their vicinity.
-The failure to follow those procedures is not just a safety violation.
-It is a basis for civil legal liability when people are hurt as a result.
+In construction and utility work, federal and state regulations require that gas lines be accurately marked and confirmed as inactive before any work begins in their vicinity.

-Gas line explosion cases arising from construction activity typically involve multiple potentially liable parties.
-These can include the general contractor overseeing the project, the subcontractor whose crew struck the line, the utility company responsible for the gas infrastructure, the municipality or agency that issued work permits, and any party that provided incorrect information about the line’s operational status.
+Gas line explosion cases arising from construction activity typically involve multiple potentially liable parties, including the general contractor overseeing the project, the subcontractor whose crew struck the line, the utility company responsible for the gas infrastructure, the municipality or agency that issued work permits, and any party that provided incorrect information about the line's operational status.

 Compensation in gas explosion cases can cover emergency and ongoing medical treatment, rehabilitation and therapy, lost wages during recovery, pain and suffering, permanent scarring or impairment, and emotional distress.
 For those whose homes were damaged or destroyed, property losses may also be recoverable depending on the circumstances of the claim.

-We work with qualified experts.
-Gas line and construction accident cases require engineering analysis, utility records review, and in many instances, expert reconstruction of the sequence of events.
+We work with qualified experts as gas line and construction accident cases require engineering analysis and expert reconstruction of the sequence of events.
 The Lyon Firm has the resources and professional network to build technically sound cases that hold up under scrutiny.